kubeflow/examples/object_detection/export_tf_graph.md

 ## Export the TensorFlow Graph

-In the [jobs](./jobs) directory you will find a manifest file [export-tf-graph.yaml](./jobs/export-tf-graph.yaml).
-Before executing the job we first need to identify a checkpoint candidate in the `pets-data-claim` pvc under
+Before exporting the graph we first need to identify a checkpoint candidate in the `pets-data-claim` pvc under `/pets_data/train`.
-`/pets_data/train`.

 To see what's being saved in `/pets_data/train` while the training job is running you can use: